cuappdev/appdev.js/README.md

 * AppDevRouter - an abstraction for Express routers
 * AppDevAPI - an abstraction of an Express web API
+* ChronicleSession - an abstraction of the Chronicle logging tool
 * RegisterSession - an abstraction of the Register tool

 ## Install